Skip to Content

 The Andersen Weight Distribution Hitch eliminates the need for heavy bars and greasing of the mechanism due to the grease-free ball and silent friction cone.
 (Photo source: Andersen Hitches)

+First, it’s a notably lightweight system, weighing less than 60 pounds, which makes it reasonably easy to install, remove, and store.
+Even more important is the fact that Andersen’s weight distribution hitch has an innovative design that doesn’t use spring bars.
 A weight distribution hitch requires force to transfer weight from the rear axle to the front axle of a tow vehicle.
 With a traditional weight distribution hitch, this force is provided by heavy spring bars (weight distribution bars) that are connected to the hitch head and to the frame of the trailer.

-This also means that not only will you have no heavy, greasy bars to deal with or to store, but you also don’t need to lube the mechanism due to the grease-free system ball and silent friction cone.
+When turning, it’s these connection points that make noise due to the movement of the hitch assembly.
+To counteract this, Andersen’s weight distribution hitch features an improved design that eliminates spring bars and instead utilizes a chain mechanism, which is easier, lighter in weight, and quieter.
+This also means that not only will you have no heavy, greasy bars to deal with (or store), but you also don’t need to lube the mechanism due to the grease-free system ball and silent friction cone.

-As a bonus, you won’t need to disconnect the Andersen WDH prior to backing up your travel trailer.
+As an added bonus, you won’t need to disconnect the Andersen WDH prior to backing up your travel trailer.
 And removing the hitch from the tow vehicle is as simple as removing the pin.
+You can also use an Andersen WDH as a standard ball mount when appropriate.

 For a review of the Andersen Weight Distribution Hitch based on real-life use, check out this video: